Trusted domestic violence lawyer

 Most people misinterpret domestic violence as physical fights between spouses.
 However, domestic violence is any form of assault, battery, stalking, unlawful restraint, criminal damage to family property, criminal trespass, or any felony committed by one family member against another, according to Georgia’s family violence laws.

 Dealing with a domestic violence charge in Decatur, Georgia, can be difficult.
-To avoid or minimize the consequences of a domestic violence conviction, you may need an experienced domestic violence attorney by your side.
+To avoid or minimize the consequences of a domestic violence conviction, you may need an experienced domestic violence attorney.
 Our criminal defense lawyers at Conoscienti and Ledbetter LLC can assist you in reducing the charges and outlining a suitable defense strategy for your case.

 How Does Domestic Violence Law Work in Decatur, GA?